aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

   ```text
   [2020-01-29 14:51:51] local.ERROR: Unable to import user janedoe.
 SQLSTATE[23000]: Integrity constraint violation: 1048
   ```
-- If you have a password mutator (setter) on your User Eloquent model, it will not override it.
-This way, you can hash the random 16 character passwords any way you prefer.
+- If you have a password mutator (setter) on your `User` Eloquent model, it will not override it.
+  This allows you to hash the random 16 character passwords any way you prefer.